shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-optimization.md

 ---
-title: Set Up Line Item Optimization
+title: Microsoft Monetize - Set Up Line Item Optimization
 description: The article explains how to turn on or off Xandr optimization for a line item.
 If enabled, users should set performance goals, priorities, and associate the line item with relevant conversion pixels. ms.date: 10/28/2023
 ---

-# Set up line item optimization
+# Microsoft Monetize - Set up line item optimization

 You can enable or disable Xandr optimization for a line item.
 If you enable Xandr optimization,you must first set a performance goal and goal priority, then associate the line item with conversion pixels for those goals.

-The Optimization section provides several settings related to optimization, goals, goal priority, and conversion tracking and viewability (if enabled).
+The **Optimization** section provides several settings related to optimization, goals, goal priority, and conversion tracking and viewability (if enabled).
 For more information, see the [Optimization Guide ALI](optimization-guide-ali.md).

 1. Turn on optimization.